cooljeanius/ANO_art/README.txt

          probably be deleted; there are some interesting source materials in this directory, though
 sprites_backup: good grief there are a lot of duplicates here
+StableDiffusionGenerated: I keep meaning to do some experiments with AI in this
+                          repo, which will eventually go here once generated
 stare: old story images that are no longer used
 sylar: a newer set of sprites for some of the more story-related characters
 Thumbs_db: The original folder that szopen sent me included some Windows-created